scivey/momentous/mdsrc/intro.md

 ```

-__Momentous__ includes powerful methods for generating sequences of dates:
+__Momentous__ includes flexible methods for generating sequences of dates:

 ```javascript